Back to results

 Whilst the furnace tank is long gone, much remains.
 The oval architectural cone, a hangover feature of earlier crucible furnace batch production still towers over the structure.
 Beneath the building the flue tunnels, which reversed air through the generators, are still intact too, making for a fascinating glimpse into the past.
 Not for nothing does Historic England list No: 7 Bottle Shop as “possibly the most intact example of a late 19th Century Bottle Shop, anywhere in the world.”

-Come and see us on Heritage Open Day and immerse yourself in history and heritage, enjoying a talk and tour of the No: 7 Bottle Shop and getting interactive with a blacksmith and glass mosaic making amongst others.
+Come and see us on Heritage Open Day and immerse yourself in history and heritage or enjoying a bookable tour of the No: 7 Bottle Shop.

 Timings & Tours